-In the event the building needs to be evacuated or locked down due to any emergency or any other dangerous situation involving an imminent threat to the health and safety of students and employees (an "Emergency"), IBT will initiate its emergency and evacuation procedures.
+In the event the building needs to be evacuated or locked down due to any emergency or any other dangerous situation involving an imminent threat to the health and safety of students and employees (an "Emergency"), NCE will initiate its emergency and evacuation procedures.
 Maps of the evacuation route have been posted in each office, common area and classroom.
-The Campus Director or his/her on-site designee will, without delay, and taking into account the safety of students, faculty and staff, and guests, determine the content of the notification and initiate the notification system, unless the notification will, in his/her professional judgment, compromise efforts to assist victims or to contain, respond to, or otherwise mitigate the emergency.
+The Campus Director or his/her designee will, without delay, and taking into account the safety of students, faculty and staff, and guests, determine the content of the notification and initiate the notification system.
+The notification will not be initiated if, in his/her professional judgment, a notification will compromise efforts to assist victims or to contain, respond to, or otherwise mitigate the emergency.

-IBT has developed a process to confirm that there is an Emergency, determine who to notify, determine the content of the notification, and initiate the notification system.
-The Campus Director or his/her on-site designee will contact local law enforcement, campus personnel, and local news sources to obtain as much information as possible.
-Upon the confirmation of an Emergency, IBT will issue a warning via one or more of the following means of communication: classroom notification, email, text message, the IBT website, social media, other spoken or written verbal announcement, and/or other appropriate means to immediately inform individuals on campus of the need to evacuate and procedures to follow.
-As necessary, the Campus Director or his/her on-site designee will contact specific sections of the campus and take steps to inform the larger community of the Emergency.
-The front desk personnel and Campus Director will notify the local police, fire or other appropriate first responder to assist with the Emergency.
+NCE has developed a process to confirm that there is an Emergency, determine who to notify, determine the content of the notification, and initiate the notification system.
+The Campus Director or his/her designee will contact local law enforcement, campus personnel, and local news sources to obtain as much information as possible.
+Upon the confirmation of an Emergency, NCE will issue a warning via one or more of the following means of communication: classroom notification, email, text message, the NCE website, social media, other spoken or written verbal announcement, and/or other appropriate means to immediately inform individuals on campus of the need to evacuate and procedures to follow.
+As necessary, the Campus Director or his/her designee will contact specific sections of the campus and take steps to inform the larger community of the Emergency.
+The front desk personnel and Campus Director or his/her designee will notify the local police, fire or other appropriate first responder(s) to assist with the Emergency.
+When appropriate and practicable, the Campus Director or his/her designee will designate a staff member to alert neighboring businesses (those immediately adjacent to the campus) of the emergency via phone, text or other electronic means, or in person.